scala/docs.scala-lang/_overviews/FAQ/index.md

 Don't sweat the decision too much.
 You can't go far wrong either way.
 It isn't that hard to switch later, in either direction.

-That said, you should choose Scala 3 unless you have a specific reason to need 2.
+Regardless, you should choose Scala 3 unless you have a specific reason to need 2.
 Scala 3 is the future, and it's the best version for falling in love with the language and everything it has to offer.
 Scala 3 has plenty of books, plenty of libraries, and high quality